ExpandNets: Linear Over-parameterization to Train Compact Convolutional Networks: Related Work

 \section{Related Work}

-Very deep neural networks currently constitute the state of the art for many computer vision tasks.
-These networks, however, are known to be heavily over-parametrized, and making them smaller would facilitate their use in resource-constrained environments, such as embedded platforms.
+Very deep convolutional neural networks currently constitute the state of the art for many tasks.
+These networks, however, are known to be heavily over-parameterized, and making them smaller would facilitate their use in resource-constrained environments, such as embedded platforms.
 As a consequence, much research has recently been devoted to developing more compact architectures.

-{\it Network compression} constitutes one of the most popular trends in this area.
-In essence, it aims to reduce the size of a pre-trained very deep network while losing as little accuracy as possible, or even none at all.
-In this context, existing approaches can be roughly grouped into two categories: (i) parameter pruning and sharing~\cite{optBrainDamage,han2015deep, courbariaux1602binarynet,Kohli2016,Pavlo2017,SoftWeightSharing17,Carreira2018}, which aims to remove the least informative parameters; and (ii) low-rank factorization~\cite{denil2013predicting, sainath2013low,CPDecICLR2015,JinDC14,liu2015sparse}, which uses decomposition techniques to reduce the size of the parameter matrix/tensor in each layer.
-While compression is typically performed as a post-processing step, it has been shown that incorporating it during training could be beneficial~\cite{Alvarez16,Alvarez17,wen2016learning,Wen2017CoordinatingFF}.
-In any event, even though network compression indeed produces networks that are smaller than the original ones, it does not provide one with the flexibility of designing a network with a specific architecture and of a specific size.
+Network compression constitutes one of the most popular trends in this area.
+In essence, it aims to reduce the size of a large network while losing as little accuracy as possible, or even none at all.
+In this context, existing approaches can be roughly grouped into two categories: (i) parameter pruning and sharing~\citep{Carreira2018,courbariaux1602binarynet,Kohli2016,han2015deep, optBrainDamage,lee2018snip,Pavlo2017,SoftWeightSharing17}, which aims to remove the least informative parameters, yielding an arbitrary compact network with information loss; and (ii) low-rank matrix factorization~\citep{denil2013predicting,JinDC14,CPDecICLR2015,liu2015sparse, sainath2013low}, which uses decomposition techniques to reduce the size of the parameter matrix/tensor in each layer.
+While compression is typically performed as a post-processing step, it has been shown that incorporating it during training could be beneficial~\citep{Alvarez16,Alvarez17,wen2016learning,Wen2017CoordinatingFF}.
+In any event, even though compression reduces a network's size, it neither provides one with the flexibility of designing a network with a specific architecture, nor incorporates over-parameterization to improve the performance of compact network training.
 Furthermore, it often produces networks that are much larger than the ones we consider here, e.g., compressed networks with $O(1{\rm M})$ parameters vs $O(10{\rm K})$ for the SmallNets used in our experiments.